liprec/vsts-release-aas/execute-aas-tmsl/README.md

 # Azure Analysis Service TSML Script

-This release task can be added to a release pipeline to execute a custom TSML script against an Azure Analysis Service instance.
+This release task can be added to a release pipeline to execute a custom TMSL script against an Azure Analysis Service instance.
 ![](images/screenshot-3.png)

 ## Parameters